 MUSIC: There are two choirs based in the Parish.
 The Schola Caeciliana is a junior choir, made up of girls and boys aged between 7 and 13 (Years 3 to 8 inclusive), who sing for the 10am Mass on Sundays, as well as for other special occasions.
 They present a Carol Service at Christmas, as well as playing an integral role in the Easter liturgies.
 The Schola Anselmi sings for the 12 noon Latin Mass, and is made up of more experienced adult singers.
 Both choirs sing Gregorian chant, but the Schola Anselmi also sing a full polyphonic mass-setting by composers such as Palestrina, Byrd, Mozart and Haydn on two or three Sundays a month, whereas the Schola Caeciliana have a wider range of English and Latin sacred music, both traditional and modern.

-If you would like to audition for either choir, please contact the Director of Music, Ian Coleman, on 07903-944102 or at email@example.com.
+If you would like to audition for either choir, please contact the Director of Music at St Anselm’s

 OUR LADY UNTIER OF KNOTS PRAYER GROUP: Monthly Prayer Group on the 3rd Wednesday of every Month invoking the Intercession of Our Lady Untier of Knots for the needs of our Families, Marriages, Parishes, Communities, Church & World.
 This Prayer Group has a special ongoing commitment to pray for the peace of the Middle East and for the protection of all Life from the moment of conception to natural death.

 6pm Parish Mass.